konnected-io/konnected-esphome/README.md

 # Konnected for ESPHome
 This repository houses the officially supported [ESPHome firmware](https://esphome.io) configuration files and recipes for [Konnected](https://konnected.io) products.
-Konnected is a U.S. based maker of IoT hardware and software that integrates traditional wired alarm systems and (coming soon!) garage door openers into your smart home.
+Konnected is a U.S. based maker of IoT hardware and software that integrates traditional wired alarm systems and garage door openers into your smart home.

 ## Quick Start